ne62rut/whales/README.md

     $ SWHinstrcorr_WHALES_jason3SGDRd.mat

 Note that the instrumental correction is simply based on the comparison with the one applied in the MLE3 retracker of the standard product.
-A new correction had to be computed by PML, but the performances were worse (according to the Round Robin results).

-On the display, you will see a waveform counter for each successful retrack ("Retracking waveform XXXX of YYYY").
-Please note that the numbers displayed on the counter are not correct.
+On the display, you will see a waveform counter for each successful retrack.
-The launcher will save a NetCDF file of the kind produced for the Round Robin.
-It can be tested to work with the following test file from Jason-3:
+The launcher will save a NetCDF file with the same name of the original product.

-    $ JA3_GPS_2PdP054_149_20170801_175030_20170801_184643.nc

 ## Disclaimer

 The only parameter provided for which the author is responsible is the Significant Wave Height.
-Nevertheless, the only validation performed by the author is relative to Jason-3 in the framework of the Round Robin of the Sea State CCI.
-For the other missions, only visual test checks have been performed.
-The author is fully available to correct possible problems based on the feedback of the Validation Team of the Sea State CCI.

 Range and Backscatter Coefficients are provided without any verification.